ycm-core/YouCompleteMe/README.md

 look at what's available for configuration.
 There are a few interesting options that are conservatively turned off by default that you may want to turn on.

+### Arch Linux x64

+These instructions (using `install.py`) are the quickest way to install YouCompleteMe, however they may not work for everyone.
+If the following instructions don't work for you, check out the [full installation guide](#full-installation-guide).

+Make sure you have Vim 7.4.1578 with Python 2 or Python 3 support.
+You can see the version of Vim installed by running `vim --version`.
+If the version is too old, you may need to [compile Vim from source][vim-build] (don't worry, it's easy).

+Install YouCompleteMe with [Vundle][].

+**Remember:** YCM is a plugin with a compiled component.
+If you **update** YCM using Vundle and the ycm_core library APIs have changed (happens rarely), YCM will notify you to recompile it.
+You should then rerun the install process.

+Install development tools and CMake:

+    sudo pacman -S automake gcc linux-headers cmake

+Since Arch Linux keeps it's packages updated with the latest ABIs (see issue [#778][issue778]), you'll need to install the AUR package [`ncurses5-compat-libs`][aur-ncurses5-package]

+Python Headers should be installed along with the `python` package.

+Compiling YCM **with** semantic support for C-family languages:

+    cd ~/.vim/bundle/YouCompleteMe
+    ./install.py --clang-completer

+Compiling YCM **without** semantic support for C-family languages:

+    cd ~/.vim/bundle/YouCompleteMe
+    ./install.py

+The following additional language support options are available:

+- C# support: install [Mono][mono-install-fedora] and add `--cs-completer` when calling `./install.py`.
+- Go support: install [Go][go-install] and add `--go-completer` when calling `./install.py`.
+- TypeScript support: install [Node.js and npm][npm-install] then install the TypeScript SDK with `sudo pacman -S typescript`.
+- JavaScript support: install [Node.js and npm][npm-install] and add
+  `--js-completer` when calling `./install.py`.
+- Rust support: install [Rust][rust-install] and add `--rust-completer` when calling `./install.py`.
+- Java support: install [JDK8 (version 8 required)][jdk-install] and add
+  `--java-completer` when calling `./install.py`.

+To simply compile with everything enabled, there's a `--all` flag.
+So, to install with all language features, ensure `xbuild`, `go`, `tsserver`, `node`, `npm`, `rustc`, and `cargo` tools are installed and in your `PATH`, then simply run:

+    cd ~/.vim/bundle/YouCompleteMe
+    ./install.py --all

+That's it.
+You're done.
+Refer to the _User Guide_ section on how to use YCM.
+Don't forget that if you want the C-family semantic completion engine to work, you will need to provide the compilation flags for your project to YCM.
+It's all in the User Guide.

+YCM comes with sane defaults for its options, but you still may want to take a look at what's available for configuration.
+There are a few interesting options that are conservatively turned off by default that you may want to turn on.

 ### Windows

 These instructions (using `install.py`) are the quickest way to install